stonefl/stonefl.github.io/about.md

 ## About This Website

-This website is built on top of [Jekyll](http://jekyllrb.com/) and the theme is forked and updated from [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll) built by [Dean Attali](http://deanattali.com/aboutme#contact).
+This website is built on top of [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll).